Record your Pitch Video

 - Cite images and information.
 Make sure to ask for consent or give acknowledgment to the person who created it.
 You can learn more about copyright, fair use, and public domain here.

-Congratulations, you’re getting close to finishing your pitch video!
-In the next lesson, you’ll look at editing tips.
+Congratulations, you’re getting close to finishing your pitch video! video!
+In the next lesson, you’ll start work on your demo video.
 Take a moment to consider the following:

 - What challenges did you face while filming?